 The Panel Administrator will arrange for a Medical Advisor to provide advice to all Panels and to attend wherever possible; the Legal Advisor will be requested to attend where Panel will be considering a plan for adoption, and in any other cases, where the Panel Advisor and/or Chair considers it necessary.

 The Panel Administrator may also arrange for observers to attend meetings, in consultation with the Chair, but no more than one observer should attend at any one time.
 Observers who are not Oxfordshire County Council staff must sign a confidentiality agreement prior to Panel.

 Panel meetings will be attended by the Panel Advisor, who must be someone with experience as an adoption team manager or have more senior management experience, with at least 5 years relevant post qualification experience in adoption.

 The Panel Advisor attends Panel meetings to advise the Panel but is not a member of the Panel.
 His or her role at the meeting is to ensure all the necessary reports are available for the Panel, to advise Panel on social work and procedural matters and to report to social workers and their managers on issues arising from Panel meetings.

-For each meeting, the Panel Administrator, in consultation with the Panel Adviser, will prepare the agenda, confirm the attendance list of Panel members and send out the agenda to the identified Panel members at least five working days before the meeting.
+For each meeting, the Panel Administrator, in consultation with the Panel Advisor, will prepare the agenda, confirm the attendance list of Panel members and send out the agenda and papers to the identified Panel members at least five working days before the meeting.
 The agenda will include at the beginning an opportunity for any Panel member to declare an interest in any item on the agenda.